 Ensures the fairness, accuracy, and privacy of information gathered on individuals by consumer reporting agencies, such as credit bureaus.

-PaydayAdvance.org is not a lender and does not broker loans or extend credit to consumers.
-This website’s sole purpose is to share your submitted information with one or more lenders who then makes the loan approval decision independently.
-Not everyone will qualify for a payday advance loan and approval is not guaranteed.
+PaydayAdvance.org is not a lender, does not broker loans or extend credit to consumers.
+This website’s sole purpose is to connect consumers who are looking for payday advance loans online.